Bradford for Street Photography – A Return To West Yorkshire’s Second City

 1. You get a cinematic, panoramic look.

-2. You get that horizontal lens flare line when bright lights hit the glass.
+2. You get a horizontal flare when strong lights hit the lens.

 Old Bradford vs New Bradford